Business Exit Strategies for Solo & Boutique Consultancies

 You might be questioning this idea of an exit for a solo consultant.

-Your business is based on your knowledge, your expertise, and your ability to deliver for your clients.
-So you’re probably wondering what assets you have to sell when you’re ready to exit from your solo consulting business?
+Your business is based on your knowledge, expertise, and ability to deliver for your clients.
+So you’re probably wondering what assets you have to sell when you’re ready to exit from your solo consulting business.

 The answer is that you have intellectual property you can sell to other consultants or to consulting companies when you’re ready to exit your independent consulting business.

-To be successful in setting yourself up to monetize your exit from your independent consulting business, you’ll want to plan ahead and establish an intentional business exit plan.
+To successfully set yourself up to monetize your exit from your independent consulting business, you’ll want to plan ahead and establish an intentional business exit plan.

 Can you sell a business built around your personal brand?